williamslab/ped-sim/README.md

     [current_branches]:[parent_branch1]_[parent_branch2]
     [current_branches]:[parent_branch1]_[parent_branch2]^[parent_branch2_generation]

-In both cases, `[current_branches]` contains a range of branches from the current generation who should either not be printed or whose parents are assigned after the `:` character.
+In all three cases, `[current_branches]` contains a range of branches from the current generation who should either not be printed, should have their sex assigned or whose parents are assigned after the `:` character.
 This can be a single branch or comma separated list of branches such as `1,2,3` or, for a contiguous range, you can use a hyphen as in `1-3`.
 Any combination of contiguous ranges and comma separated sets of branches are allowed such as `2-5,7,9-10`.

 For parent assignments: